Garrett Cooper Player Props: Marlins vs. Nationals

-The Miami Marlins, including Garrett Cooper and his .486 slugging percentage over his past 10 games, battle starter Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Garrett Cooper -- with a slugging percentage of .548 in his past 10 games, including three home runs -- will be in action for the Miami Marlins versus the Washington Nationals, with Jake Irvin on the mound, on June 17 at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Mariners.
+In his last game, he reached base in his only plate appearance against the Nationals.

 Garrett Cooper Game Info & Props vs. the Nationals